MTV Hits (Europe, Middle East and Africa)

-MTV Hits is an outgoing pan-regional pay television music video channel operated by Paramount Networks EMEAA, focusing on contemporary pop videos from the 2010s onward.
+MTV Hits was a pan-regional pay television music video channel operated by Paramount Networks EMEAA, focusing on contemporary pop videos from the 2010s onward.
 It launched for EMEA on 27 May 2014 as part of a shift from UK-branded feeds to EMEA versions.
-In October 2025, reports indicated that several MTV-branded music channels in Europe were scheduled to switch off by 31 December 2025.
+In October 2025, reports indicated that several MTV-branded music channels in Europe switched off on 31 December 2025.

 History

 On 27 May 2014, international versions of MTV Hits, MTV Dance and MTV Rocks launched across continental Europe, replacing previously distributed UK feeds and removing UK advertising windows.
 The pan-regional distribution operated under Czech licences issued by RRTV to MTV Networks sro.
 Later that year, Viacom International Media Networks moved channel distribution licences from the Czech Republic to the Netherlands.
 In certain markets, the pan-regional feed carried local insertions for advertising and teleshopping slots.

+On 17 November 2015, The channel ceased broadcasting in France and was merged by their channel's regional feed.

 In the Benelux, carriage ended on 1 October 2017, returned in Belgium and the Netherlands on 1 February 2021, replacing Dutch feed of MTV Brand New.
 It was withdrawn again in the Netherlands on 31 December 2024.

 In Hungary, following the closure of VIVA Hungary in October 2017, MTV Hits replaced it on most platforms.

 In Germany, on 6 January 2021, MTV Brand New was replaced by MTV Hits.

-MTV’s Russian operations were wound down on 1 July 2021, which included the domestic MTV Hits service.
+MTV’s Russian operations were wound down on 1 July 2021, which included the domestic MTV Hits service, MTV Hits ceased broadcasting in Russia.

 On 1 June 2021, on DStv in Sub-Saharan Africa, channel 323 switched from the EMEA feed of MTV Music 24 to MTV Hits, before being removed from the platform on 31 October 2022.

 On 14 April 2025, MTV Hits refresh the programming schedule after the UK feed close down and added back the "Totally 10's" music block.

+The channel closed in Australia on 1 November 2025.

-On 31 December 2025, MTV Hits will close globally due to the company's restructuring policy.
+At 7:00 AM CET On 31 December 2025, MTV Hits closed globally due to the company's restructuring policy.
+The final music video that played on this channel was Diamonds by Rihanna.

+MTV Hits (Israel)

+MTV Hits is an Israeli music television channel, launched on 31 December 2025.

+History

+Minutes after shutting down the European feed, MTV Israel launched its own local version of MTV Hits along with MTV 00s, with a minor change to the logo only for MTV 00s.